 Dr. Andreas Wiele studied law at Dijon, Salzburg and Munich Universities.

-He began his career as an editor at "Hamburger Morgenpost", before becoming assistant to the chairman of the Gruner + Jahr management board in 1988.
-In 1990 he took over responsibility for the "Capital" project at the Prisma Presse publishing company in Paris and shortly afterwards became publishing manager of "Capital" and "Geo" in 1991.
+He worked first of all as an editor at "Hamburger Morgenpost", before he became assistant to the chairman of the Gruner + Jahr management board in 1988.
+In 1990 he took over responsibility for the "Capital" project at the Prisma Presse publishing company in Paris, where he became publishing manager of "Capital" and "Geo" in 1991.

-He moved to New York to join Gruner + Jahr USA Publishing in 1994, initially as senior vice-president and general manager of "Family Circle" and "McCall's" and from 1997 onwards as executive vice-president and chief operating officer for the publishing company as a whole.
+In 1994, he moved to New York to join Gruner + Jahr USA Publishing, initially as senior vice-president and general manager of "Family Circle" and "McCall's" and from 1997 onwards as executive vice-president and chief operating officer for the publishing company as a whole.

 In 2000, Dr Andreas Wiele was appointed to the Executive Board of Axel Springer SE as President of the Magazines and International Affairs Division.
 In 2008, he was appointed President of the BILD Group and Magazines, in 2014 President Classifieds Media and CEO Axel Springer Digital and Axel Springer Digital Ventures.